valiGrimO/PETRA/roadmap/roadmap.md

 ## Sandbox
 - Need feedback about paradata and automatic layout
-- The possibility to add several framing box is new? or did i miss it? :smile:

 # Roadmap for the development of ICEO
 - Coming after PETrA will be completed!